 Every connection is reaped after a specific period of time.
 Either it is reaped when ACT expires, or, if it is immune from ACT, then it is reaped after the immunity expires.
-If you set ACT on a pool, then:
+If you set ACT on a pool, then the following connection reaping policies apply:

 - If a statement is executed without calling the Statement.setQueryTimeout method on that statement, then the connection is reaped if ACT is exceeded, even though the connection is waiting for the server to respond to the query. - If a statement is executed with calling the Statement.setQueryTimeout method, then the connection is reaped after the query timeout and ACT have expired.
 The connection is not reaped while waiting on the query timeout.
 The expiration of the query timeout is an event that resets the ACT timer.
-If the ACT expires while waiting for the cancel action that occurs at the expiration of the query time out, then the connection is reaped. - If a connection has two statements: s1 with a query timeout and s2 without a query timeout, then ACT does not reap the connection while s1 waits for the query timeout, but reaps the connection if s2 hangs.
+If the ACT expires while waiting for the cancel action that occurs at the expiration of the query time out, then the connection is reaped. - The default query timeout in the UCP is set to zero (0) for an appropriate pool data source, using the PoolDataSource.setQueryTimeout method, if the ACT is set to